 To avoid this scenario, it’s often advisable for people simply to name their favorite charitable organization(s) as the remainder beneficiary of their retirement plan.
 This can be easily done by calling the retirement plan administrator and filling out a new beneficiary designation form.
 Charitable organizations are not subject to estate or income tax, so the full value of the retirement plan can become a gift.

-Often referred to as “bequests” a person or couple can name the College as a beneficiary in their estate documents, regardless whether they use a will or living trust.
-This is one of the most meaningful ways a charitable organization can be supported by those who have been touched in some way by the work the College is doing.
+Often referred to as “bequests” a person or couple can name the University as a beneficiary in their estate documents, regardless whether they use a will or living trust.
+This is one of the most meaningful ways a charitable organization can be supported by those who have been touched in some way by the work the University is doing.
 And, it’s easy to do!
 You can call our offices at 503.517.1220 and our staff will be happy to provide language you can give your attorney as you update, or complete, your estate plan.